trentm/molybdenum/docs/api.md

 ## GET /api/repos/:repo

-Return info on all current repositories in the hub.
+Return info on all current repositories in the molybdenum server.

 #### example request